lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_multiple_serial_jobs.md

      When using **srun** inside a batch script many **srun**-options act differently compared to using **srun** within a different environment.
 Note also that even the order of the options **--exclusive** and **--overlap** is crucial for the correct behaviour.
 Consult the man-page of **srun** for documentation and contact the LUNARC help desk if you require further consultancy.

-If you need more than the default 3100 MB memory per core, you have to specify both **--tasks-per-node** and **--mem-per-cpu**.
+If you need more than the default 3100 MB memory per core, you have to specify both **--ntasks-per-node** and **--mem-per-cpu**.
 Please match the core count and the memory per core to best utilise the resources of a node, which has a total of 62000 MB of memory available for jobs.

 ## The worker script